darkreactions/platipus/README.md

 │   ├── maverick.sh
 │   └── run_mpi.py
 ├── maverick.sh: (**Usage to be updated**)
+├── multiproc_runner.py: a python script to run models concurrently.
 ├── model_params.py: The parameters/setting file to run models.
 ├── models: the folder than contains all the machine learning models │   ├── __init__.py